 Church Farm Care is open for admissions and we're doing it safely.
-Read more to see how we are navigating through these uncertain times.
+Read more through the link above to see how we are navigating through these uncertain times.

 People who live with us are viewed as family rather than 'residents'.

 Our homes are designed to create a feeling of home and security.
 Its ethos focuses on the person and their individual needs.
 Each carer works in the same house each day, getting to know the people in their house like family.

 For the people living at Church Farm, there is a big emphasis on being occupied and valued.
 Each house has its own kitchen, which is the heart of the home, where friends chat around the kitchen table, prepare vegetables ready for lunch, or dry the pots, doing things they’ve always done.

 Life history is important at Church Farm, getting to know the things that make a difference to a person’s day.
 Church Farm acknowledges the benefit in making people feel valued and an important member of the community.